Advanced Training on Healthy Forests

 There have been numerous bills related to forests that have been introduced in Congress and include both Republican and Democratic cosponsors.
 Among these is the FOREST Act, which would restrict goods originating from illegally deforested land.
 It has bipartisan support in both chambers of Congress and has been included among CCL’s supporting asks.

 It’s important to ensure that forestry legislation does not encourage activities such as clearcutting forests or monoculture tree planting that do more harm than good.
 CCL will not support counterproductive forestry legislation.
+Fortunately, recent research has shown that with proper oversight and nutrient availability, forests can regenerate more quickly than they did in the past, so sustainable forest management is achievable.
 A 2010 study showed that higher temperatures and CO2 levels can actually increase carbon sequestration in forests, but only if adverse climate effects like fires and drought don’t wipe out any potential gains.

 Volunteers can also engage with solutions like tree planting at the local level.
 For example, the Girl Scout Tree Promise aims to plant five million trees in five years.
 Local tree projects offer the opportunity for volunteers to engage in climate solutions in their own communities, while potentially helping to alleviate the problem of tree inequality in low-income neighborhoods and communities of color.